nathanielsade/Mern-stack/README.md

 cd client
 npm install
 3. Configure Environment Variables
-In the server directory, create a .env file to store your environment variables such as your MongoDB connection string.
+In the server directory, create a .env file to store your environment variables, such as your MongoDB connection string.

 Example .env file content: